netdata/netdata/docs/contributing/style-guide.md

 ## Language, grammar, and mechanics

-**T/K**

-If you're writing about Netdata for an external publication, such as a guest blog post, follow that publication's style guide or standards, if they have one published.
+To ensure Netdata's writing is clear, concise, and universal, we have established standards for language, grammar, and certain writing mechanics.
+However, if you're writing about Netdata for an external publication, such as a guest blog post, follow that publication's style guide or standards, while keeping the [preferred spelling of Netdata terms](#netdata-specific-terms) in mind.

 ### Active voice